DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 additional services.
 The potential for value extraction in such economic spaces may then become enormous.

-With more than one billion users Facebook now undeniably exerts a considerable influence on today’s society.
+With more than one billion users Facebook undeniably exerts a considerable influence on today’s society.
 It is therefore crucial to understand the rationale of such concentration before analyzing its political consequences.
 This is perhaps even more necessary when firms